cafreo/hyprland-intergalactic/dotconfig/lf/README.md

  - [ ] paste: ask if files should be overwritten
  - [ ] rename: autocomplete
  - [ ] archives: extract multiple archives at once
- - [ ] tabs: fix image preview not working in tmux
+ - [x] tabs: fix image preview not working in tmux (switched to kitty for tabs)

 # credits
 thanks to [eric murphy](https://github.com/ericmurphyxyz), [luke smith](https://github.com/LukeSmithxyz), & [brodie robertson](https://github.com/BrodieRobertson), for showcasing lf and some config options in their videos and [learn linux tv](https://www.youtube.com/channel/UCxQKHvKbmSzGMvUrVtJYnUA) for his [bash scripting tutorial series](https://www.youtube.com/playlist?list=PLT98CRl2KxKGj-VKtApD8-zCqSaN2mD4w) and all the developers of the projects that are listed above.